|Research Professor – Open Rank (JOB#11891)

 Arizona State University

-Center for the Future of War
+Center on the Future of War

 School of Politics and Global Studies

 The Center on the Future of War in the School of Politics and Global Studies at Arizona State University invites applications for a full-time Research Professor.
 Rank will be commensurate with experience and qualifications.
 This is a full-time, benefits-eligible, fiscal year (July-June) appointment with no tenure implications.
 Subsequent annual renewal is possible contingent upon satisfactory performance, availability of resources, and the needs of the university.
 Anticipated start date is July 1, 2017.

 This position links strategic design and planning for the Center with support for individual research, collaborative projects, course design, teaching and programming.
 The ideal candidate will be a highly motivated, excellent researcher and writer with an interdisciplinary orientation who is significantly engaged in issues of war, conflict, human rights and international politics.

 This is an exciting position for the right candidate which offers significant opportunities to pursue academic and policy research and writing while also contributing to a new interdisciplinary institution linking one of the most innovative public research universities with one of the most dynamic and influential think tanks.